dfeng/notes/text-recognition.md

 ### Fonts

 If all fonts were the same, life would be easy.
 For our particular problem, one of the key difficulties is the fact that fonts are all different (though they obviously share commonalities).
+The good thing is that we'll most likely be dealing with pretty standard fonts (i.e. no comic sans) – however, there's always going to be different flavors of fonts (monospace), and we can't guarantee that we'll have a particular font in our synthetic/training dataset.

 ### Character Classes